 Dual Degree Engineering

-Students in this program receive a B.A. from Augustana (in a major of their choice) and a degree from the chosen engineering specialty from the engineering school.
+Students in this program receive a B.A. from Augustana (in a major of their choice) and a degree in an engineering specialty from the engineering school.
 Columbia offers a B.S. degree, while Washington University in St. Louis offers a mix of bachelors and masters degree options.
 South Dakota State University provides a regional option for B.S. degrees in Mechanical Engineering and Civil and Environmental Engineering.
-Students are guaranteed admission to Washington University's engineering school when recommended by Augustana following successful completion of all the requirements for the specific program.
-Admission to Columbia for students starting at Augustana during fall semester 2019 or later is no longer guaranteed.
-The particular preparatory courses that must be completed at Augustana depend upon the engineering school and which specific engineering program students wish to enter.
+Students are guaranteed admission to the engineering schools at Washington University and SDSU when recommended by Augustana following successful completion of all the requirements for the specific program.
+Admission to Columbia for students starting at Augustana during fall semester 2019 or later is not guaranteed.
+The particular preparatory courses that must be completed at Augustana depend upon the engineering school selected and which specific engineering program students wish to enter.
 A list of program areas sorted by school and degrees offered is shown below.
 There are three main requirements for the dual-degree program:

 - Complete the Augustana general education requirements.

 - Complete a major at Augustana (some engineering courses may count toward a physics major).
 Any major is suitable for the Washington University and Columbia University programs.
 For the South Dakota State University program, only two Augustana University majors qualify: physics and mathematics.

 - Complete the pre-requisites specified by the particular school and/or engineering program.
 Partner schools may have additional GPA requirements.